MarionMcG/fundamentals_data_analysis/README.md

 In this repository, you will find code demonstrations from the module, Fundamentals of Programming for Data Analysis.

-This repo also contains my fin\l project for this module, the details of which can be found below, alongside instructions on how to open and run cells in a Jupyter notebook.
+This repo also contains my final project for this module, the details of which can be found below, alongside instructions on how to open and run cells in a Jupyter notebook.

 =======